Vicky Kalogera

 Vassiliki Kalogera is a Greek astrophysicist.
-She is a professor at Northwestern University and the director of the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA).
+She is the Daniel I. Linzer Distinguished University Professor at Northwestern University, the director of the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA), a member of the council of the University of Crete, and the founding director of the NSF-Simons AI Institute for the Sky (NSF-Simons SkAI).
 She is a leading member of the LIGO Collaboration that observed gravitational waves in 2015.

 Kalogera is a leading theorist in the study of gravitational waves, the emission of X-rays from compact binary objects and the coalescence of neutron-star binaries.

 Early life and education

 Kalogera was born in 1971 in Serres, Greece.
 She received her B.S. degree in physics in 1992 from the University of Thessaloniki.
 She attended the University of Illinois Urbana-Champaign for graduate school, where she completed her PhD in astronomy in 1997.
 She joined the Center for Astrophysics | Harvard & Smithsonian as a CfA postdoctoral fellow and was awarded the Clay Fellowship in 2000.
 She joined the faculty in the Department of Physics and Astronomy at Northwestern University in 2001.